Request a call

 Depending on the chosen technology for the backend (step 2), we can choose the best fit for the project.

-2. We consider if the backend will support the app’s functionality when there is a clear understanding of the visuals and non-functional requirements.
+2. We consider whether the backend will support the app’s functionality when there is a clear understanding of the visuals and non-functional requirements.
 An app, depending on the chosen platform, iOS, or Android, will have different requirements.
 There are two main ways to set up a backend:

 • A custom backend, which is a better option if you predict the mobile app to grow in new features and users